aliyun/alibabacloud-servicemesh-api/README.md

 If a PR tries to make backwards incompatible changes, it will be blocked by `buf breaking`.
 If there are legitimate reasons to make these breaking changes forever, the configuration in [`buf.yaml`](buf.yaml) can be changed.
 If it is a one-off case, the PR can be force approved skipping the test.

+## ASM Clients Generation

+Run `make gen-asm-clients` to generate ASM clients.
+Generated clients are output to `asm-generated-clients` by default.
+You can run `OUTPUT_BASE=${YOUR_PATH} make gen-asm-clients` to specify the output path you desire.

+After clients are generated, you can copy to the `alibabacloud-servicemesh-go-client` repository.